 To file BOI, you need information about the company and each beneficial owner.

-BIO filing is free.
-If a company or website asks for financial information while completing your BIO, it may be a scam.
+BOI filing is free.
+If a company or website asks for financial information while completing your BOI, it may be a scam.

 What’s a FinCEN ID?